What Is The Journal of Wildlife Photography?

 Free Monthly Photo Contests

 Journal Photo ContestEach month subscribers have the opportunity to participate in a photo contest.
-There is beginner and advanced category and prizes are awarded to the winner in each category.
+There is beginner, intermediate and advanced category and prizes are awarded to the winner in each category.

 As entries are added to the contest they are shown in the Journal’s community feed for all to admire and comment on.